Deb-4cyber/Cybersecurity-Portfolio/README.md

 I am a cybersecurity professional with double Master’s degrees in Cybersecurity and Computer Science, combining strong academic foundations with hands-on experience across multiple security domains.
 I bring industry experience from a healthcare manufacturing environment, where I supported secure system operations by managing role-based access controls (RBAC), identity management, and compliance-focused documentation in an FDA-regulated setting.

 This repository serves as a central hub for hands-on labs and academic projects completed in controlled environments.
-The work showcased here reflects practical approaches to security operations, threat analysis, and defensive and offensive security techniques.
+The work showcased here reflects practical approaches to network security operations, digital forensic analysis, and defensive and offensive security techniques.

 ---